-CT scan and X-rays have been a major risk factor for developmental abnormalities and Cancer.
-Studies estimate 0.4% of cancers in the United States to be attributed to CT scan conducted in the past.
+CT scans and X-rays have been major risk factors for developmental abnormalities and Cancer.
+Studies estimate 0.4% of cancers in the United States to be attributed to CT scans conducted in the past.

 Ultrasound And its Applications

 On the other hand, Ultrasounds are non-carcinogenic and are in fact simple sound waves used to create a form of video graphic imaging of the human organs.
-Ultrasounds are used now as diagnostic tools in all with minimal risk factors.
-It is safe to be used in pregnant women without the risk of developmental abnormalities.
+Ultrasounds are used now as diagnostic tools with minimal risk factors.
+They are safe to be used in pregnant women without the risk of developmental abnormalities.

 Ultrasound for physiotherapy in Dementia